Table of Contents Show

 Opened in 1946 and been in the family since then, this authentic general store has always been an integral part of Vermont and today people from all across the world come here to see it.

-Along with modern-day products, you will find products from bygone eras which you won’t find anywhere else such as famous Tangee Lipsticks, Penny candies, 30 degree below socks, and other antique goodies.
+Along with modern-day products, you will find products from bygone eras that you won’t find anywhere else such as famous Tangee Lipsticks, Penny candies, 30-degree below socks, and other antique goodies.

 12. Shelburne Museum, Shelburne VT

-There’s over 150,000 work for visitors to explore.
-Open to the public year-round, it will take almost half of your day to explore the museum ground properly.
+There are over 150,000 works for visitors to explore.
+Open to the public year-round, it will take almost half of your day to explore the museum grounds properly.
 So plan to properly enjoy a peek in history.

 13. Shelburne Farms, Shelburne, VT

 Shelburne Farm is 14,00 acres working farm and a non-profit educational organization spread across the shores of Lake Champlain.
 Visitors get a tour of its well-restored 19th-century structure which include residence and barns, it gives a glimpse of American history back in the 1960s or ’70s.

 Also, there is an annual cheese festival for cheese lovers which Shelburne Farms hosts in August month.
 If you’re planning your trip to Vermont around that time, don’t forget to attend this special event.